dsplce-co/supabase-plus/README.md

 ## 🖤 Features

-- Stop any running Supabase project with a single command<br>
+🛑 Stop any running Supabase project with a single command<br>
-- Creating new buckets via an interactive CLI and have a migration generated automatically<br>
+🪣 Creating new buckets via an interactive CLI and have a migration generated automatically<br>
-- Store RPC-s in repo as SQL files and use `watch` subcommand to write them to db on file change<br>
+🧩 Store RPC-s in repo as SQL files and use `watch` subcommand to write them to db on file change<br>

 ## 🍩 Other traits

-- Shell completion support<br>
+- Shell completion support
-- Works alongside existing Supabase CLI<br>
+- Works alongside existing Supabase CLI

 ⸻